Faisalabad Punjab, Pakistan Travel Guide

 Dhabas and bazaars around Ghanta Ghar are top spots for street food stalls and small eateries.
 Faisalabad has designated "food streets" where numerous stalls and restaurants feature a broad range of street food and traditional dishes.

-You will find a good selection of international quick-service food chains like McDonald's, KFC, Pizza Hut, and Hardee's.
+You will find a good selection of international quick-service food brands like McDonald's, KFC, Pizza Hut, and Hardee's.

-Some restaurants also feature Chinese or Italian cuisine, often adapted to local tastes.
+Some restaurants also feature Chinese or The cuisine of italy, often adapted to local tastes.

 Often adapted to local tastes for an unique blend.